All students attending a U.S. institution for the first time are required to complete this on-line pre-arrival course.

 South Gruenhagen Hall

-South Gruenhagen Hall is the ONLY hall that offers Peer Support specifically to international students through the International Community Adviser (ICA).
+South Gruenhagen Hall offers Peer Support specifically to international students through the International Community Adviser (ICA).
 The ICA is available to answer students’ questions and to offer programming aimed at easing the transition to college life in the U.S.

-South Gruenhagen Hall is also the ONLY hall that is open - at no extra fee - to international students during orientation week.
+South Gruenhagen Hall is also open - at no extra fee - to international students during orientation week.
 Students who choose to live in a different UW Oshkosh residence hall must pay an additional fee for housing during orientation.

 View a diagram of a student room, including the furniture.